Best Skincare Scanner App in 2026: 6 Apps Tested

 Skincare scanner apps have quietly become a category on iPhone.
 Each one has found a slightly different angle on the same core idea: scan a product, see what's in it, decide if it's worth buying.
 They don't all solve the same problem though, and picking the wrong one wastes your time.
-Here's an honest comparison of the five most popular iOS skincare scanner apps in 2026.
+Here's an honest comparison of the six most popular iOS skincare scanner and routine apps in 2026.

 The short answer